Chris Odom: Salt Lake Stallions

-In late 2018, Odom joined the Salt Lake Stallions of the Alliance of American Football.
-Odom recorded 7 tackles, 2.5 sacks, 8 QB hits, and 2 pass knockdowns during his time in the AAF.
+In late 2018, Odom joined the Salt Lake Stallions of the Alliance of American Football (AAF).
+Odom recorded 7 tackles, 2.5 sacks, 8 quarterback hits, and 2 pass knockdowns during his time in the AAF.

 Atlanta Falcons (second stint)

-On April 15, 2019, Odom signed a two-year contract with the Atlanta Falcons.
+On April 15, 2019, Odom signed a two-year contract with the Falcons.
 He was waived on August 31, 2019.

 Washington Redskins

 Odom signed with the Washington Redskins' practice squad on September 2, 2019.
 He was released on October 8, 2019.
 He was re-signed on November 20.
 He was promoted to the active roster on November 30, 2019.
 In week 13 against the Carolina Panthers, Odom sacked quarterback Kyle Allen twice, one of which was a strip sack which was recovered by teammate Nate Orchard late in the fourth quarter to seal a 29–21 win.
 Odom finished the season with 10 tackles, 2 sacks, and a forced fumble in only 47 defensive snaps.
-He was released in February 2020.
+He was released on February 14, 2020.

 Calgary Stampeders

-Odom signed with the Calgary Stampeders of the CFL on February 2, 2021.
+Odom signed with the Calgary Stampeders of the Canadian Football League on February 2, 2021.
 Odom made the practice roster and did dress for three games for Calgary, but was ultimately released on November 29, 2021.

-Houston Gamblers
+Houston Gamblers (first stint)

-Odom was drafted by the Houston Gamblers in the second round (12th overall) of the 2022 USFL Draft.
+Odom was drafted by the Houston Gamblers by the United States Football League (USFL) in the second round (12th overall) of the 2022 USFL draft.
+While the Gamblers did not qualify for the playoffs, Odom had a successful season by leading the league in sacks and forced fumbles (12.5 and 6 respectively) and was named Defensive Player of the Year.
+Odom also earned two distinct Player of the Week honors; following a 3 sack performance against Tampa Bay, Odom was named Defensive Player of the Week, and after blocking two field goals in one game, Odom was named Special Teams Player of the Week for week 10.
+In total, Odom blocked a league best 4 field goals for the 2022 season.

 Cleveland Browns

 Odom was signed by the Cleveland Browns on August 5, 2022.
-He was placed on injured reserve with a knee injury on August 29, 2022.
+He was placed on injured reserve with a torn anterior cruciate ligament on August 29.

+Houston Gamblers / Roughnecks (second stint)

+On December 26, 2023, Odom re-signed with the Gamblers.

+Odom and all other Gamblers players and coaches were all transferred to the Houston Roughnecks after it was announced that the Gamblers took on the identity of their XFL counterpart, the Roughnecks.
+He was named to the 2024 All-UFL team on June 5, 2024.

+Arlington Renegades

+On February 24, 2025, Odom signed with the Arlington Renegades of the United Football League (UFL).
+Odom recorded another 5 sacks, scored a touchdown on a fumble recovery, and led the league in tackles for a loss with 12.